armanbilge/BIOINF702/assignment4.md

 To introduce the context-dependency, the joint probability of several columns is no longer factorised into independent terms but is instead calculated using a higher-order substitution model that provides transition probabilities between every possible configuration of states (similar to a codon model).
 Fortunately, the standard HMM algorithms are unaffected by this change to the emission model.
 These context-dependent phylo-HMM models fitted data much better than simpler models, particularly the third-order model (probably because codons consist of three nucleotides).
-Their results show the importance (as well as the computational feasability) of using context-dependent models.
+Their results show the importance (as well as the computational feasibility) of using context-dependent models.

-The computational feasability of phylo-HMMs is best understood when they are treated as graphical models.
+The computational feasibility of phylo-HMMs is best understood when they are treated as graphical models.
 A graphical model is a framework for representing analysing probabilistic models as graphs, and subsequently analysing them using graph theory.
 In a graphical model, each variable in the probabilistic model is represented by a vertex in the graph and conditional dependencies between the variables are represented by directed edges.
-When the graph is a tree, the marginal probabilites for a variable may be computed efficiently using dynamic programming in an elimination algorithm.
+When the graph is a tree, the marginal probabilities for a variable may be computed efficiently using dynamic programming in an elimination algorithm.
 Felsenstein's pruning algorithm and the forward algorithm for HMMs are both specific cases of the elimination algorithm.
 The Viterbi algorithm also takes advantage of the same properties as the elimination algorithm.
-Furthermore, the elimination algorithm can be extend to calculate the posterior probability for all variables in a tree model with two passes of the graph, one to compute the conditional probabilites and a second to compute the marginals.
+Furthermore, the elimination algorithm can be extend to calculate the posterior probability for all variables in a tree model with two passes of the graph, one to compute the conditional probabilities and a second to compute the marginals.
 The forward-backward algorithm is a special case of this.
-Phylo-HMMs are computationally tractable because they are trees when represented as a graphical model.
-The generalised algorithms make it straightforward to perform calculations with these models.
+It turns out that these algorithms do not depend on tree graphs, but on the presence of a good ordering with which to eliminate nodes (which is readily apparent for trees).
+It is for this reason that calculations on phylo-HMMs are computationally tractable and the generalised algorithms readily applicable to them.
+The use of graphical models also highlights when the computations become intractable: in the case of phylo-HMMs, developing a more accurate model of context-dependent substitution creates a lattice graph structure which is known to be difficult to work with efficiently.
+Although it is impossible to use an accurate model for this process, Siepel and Haussler demonstrate that phylo-HMMs are still valid probability models and useful from the practical standpoint.

 Siepel, A. and Haussler, D. (2005).
 Phylogenetic Hidden Markov Models.